Chitti-Ankith/Youtube-Video-Q-A-System/README.md

 split text and build vector index using FAISS.
 Initilalize OpenAI LLM and configure the RetrievalQAWithSourcesChain in order to answer the required questions along with source videos for the same.

-'short_qa_script.py' is a shorted version of the above script that only parses a fewer number of videos in order to reduce API cost.
+'short_qa_script.py' is a shorter version of the above script that only parses a fewer number of videos in order to reduce API cost.